-22. Before any commercial use(s) hereby permitted whose normal operation involves the broadcast of amplified sound at above background level commences, a scheme of sound attenuation works shall have been installed and thereafter retained.
-Such a scheme of works shall:

-b) Be capable of restricting noise breakout from the commercial use(s) to the street to levels not exceeding the prevailing ambient noise level when measured: (i) as a 15 minute | Acg. and;

-- (i) as a 15 minute LAeq, and; - (ii) at any one third octave band centre frequency as a 15 minute LZeq.
+- 22. Before any commercial use(s) hereby permitted whose normal operation involves the broadcast of amplified sound at above background level commences, a scheme of sound attenuation works shall have been installed and thereafter retained.
+Such a scheme of works shall: - a) Be based on the findings of an approved noise survey of the application site, including an approved method statement for the noise survey. - b) Be capable of restricting noise breakout from the commercial use(s) to the street to levels not exceeding the prevailing ambient noise level when measured: - (i) as a 15 minute LAeq, and; - (ii) at any one third octave band centre frequency as a 15 minute LZeg.